Hokutoryu Ju-Jutsu: Auvo Niiniketo

 Sōke Auvo Niiniketo (born 1954) (10th dan), "Father of Finnish Ju-Jutsu" has been training martial arts for most of his life, starting with boxing at the age of eight and winning the national youth championship in 1972 at 75 kg and winning bronze in national championship in 1974.
 Niiniketo was introduced to jujutsu in Stockholm, Sweden, during a boxing trip, which immediately appealed to him, seeing it as a complete martial art.
 After retiring from boxing, he started practicing karate, finding its kicks to be particularly effective.
 Though he enjoyed kihon, it was kumite that appealed to him the most.

 Niiniketo later decided to start training jujutsu.
 Niiniketo received his first jujutsu belt ranks up to blue belt in Sweden, as Finland did not have a jujutsu dojo at the time.
 In 1977, he started the first jujutsu courses in Helsinki and soon after this he opened the first jujutsu dojo in Finland in the city.
 This was the founding of Hokutoryu.

 In 1978, Niiniketo met English senseis Richard Morris and Robert Clark from World Ju-Jitsu Federation and co-operates with them to this day.
 This co-operation initially led to Hokutoryu losing all of its belt ranks when switching to a new system but Hokutoryu made quick progress in the new system.
 In 1979, Niiniketo received his jujutsu black belt from Morris and Clark.

 During his time in Sweden, Niiniketo continued to cross-train in karate, ultimately winning the Finnish national heavyweight championship in 1979.

 In 1980, Niiniketo brought kickboxing to Finland and started building a national team for Finland.
 He works with kickboxing to this day and represents Finland at WAKO.

+In 1992, Auvo Niiniketo created his own fighting style, Hokutoryu Ju-Jutsu.

 In 2007, in Hokutoryu's 30th anniversary celebrations, Niiniketo received the rank of 9th dan and the title of sōke from Richard Morris.

 In 2014, in his 60th birthday celebrations, Niiniketo received the rank of 10th dan in Hokutoryu Ju-Jutsu and 6th dan in kickboxing, making him the highest rank holder in both arts in Finland.

 In 2015, Niiniketo received the honorary title Counselor of Exercise from Sauli Niinistö, President of Finland.